unibo-spe/spe-slides/content/07-ci/generator.md

   using: "composite"
   steps:
     - run: '[[ -n "${{ inputs.token }}" ]] || false'
-      name: Fail if the toke is unset
+      name: Fail if the token is unset
 ```

 * ~~No conditional steps (ouch...)~~